miguelslemos/stock_portfolio/README.md

 Here are some ideas for future improvements and features:

-- [ ] **Customize the data provider via configuration file**: Allow the user to customize the data provider and entries via a configuration file.
 - [ ] **Automacatilly Download E-Trade PDFs**: Automatically download the PDFs from E-Trade.

 Feel free to suggest more features or contribute to the development!